 About DryPhoneSpeakers.com

-How I design the tools
+How we design the tools

 Why three modes?
 Phones and speaker openings vary, and so does the way water “sticks.”
 Standard is the everyday option.
 Heavy Duty is for stubborn muffling right after a spill.
 Sweep changes the tone over time—sometimes a droplet that won’t move at one frequency will move at another.